-Non-invasive ventilation (NIV) is the first line of therapy in respiratory insufficiency or failure, commonly seen with COPD, CHF1,2, Asthma3, pneumonia4, or ARDS5.
-In addition, NIV is utilized to wean patients off of mechanical ventilation.
-However, many patients struggle because the mask causes dry-mouth, phlegm build-up, and the inability to communicate.
-This frustrates both patients and caregivers, often resulting in the removal of the mask to resolve issues, despite the risks of alveolar collapse and mask re-fitting which can lead to pressure injuries.
+Non-invasive ventilation (NIV) is the first line of therapy in respiratory insufficiency or failure, commonly seen with COPD, CHF1,2, Asthma3, pneumonia4, or ARDS.5 In addition, NIV is utilized to wean patients off mechanical ventilation.
+However, many patients struggle to tolerate NIV therapy because the mask causes dry-mouth, phlegm build-up, and difficulty communicating.6-8 Mask intolerance is a major cause of NIV failure.9 NIV failure can result in increased length of stay and poor outcomes.

 Being able to clean the mouth is such a blessing.
 She cannot be removed from the mask because of shortness of breath.
 We are very happy."

 Adult Female with Respiratory Failure fromPneumonia/Pulmonary Edema, DNI status

 For the last few days, my father has been very uncomfortable and distressed from a dry mouth and thirst.
 ReddyPort™ was placed on him today and I can already see that he is much happier.
 I have been providing him with a wet sponge through the adapter and he is very comfortable.
 I don't have to call the nurse or respiratory therapist frequently.
 I feel like I can participate in the care of my father."

 Adult male with end stage COPD on NPPV for 5 days, on 80% oxygen, using it for 20-22 hrs/day.

 I have been on BiPAP for 10 days and can only come off for few minutes at a time.
 My mouth is crusty all the time and nurses take a while to come to my bedside to remove mask and give me a sip of water.
 I had ReddyPort™ fixed on my mask yesterday and this made a tremendous difference to me.
 My wife can give me a sponge with soda and I get an immense relief from thirst, without having to remove the mask.
 This is great.”